-Spots of corrosion on top of the paint surface
+Spots of corrosion located on the paint surface.

-Immediate removal of the metal particles and regular maintenance by polishing and waxing will help to avoid the problem.
-Where welding or grinding work is being carried out, ensure that all vehicles adjacent to or near the work are fully covered to protect them.
+Immediately remove the metal particles and regularly polish and wax the surface to avoid the problem.
+Where cutting or welding work is being carried out, ensure that all vehicles or vehicle parts close by are fully covered to protect them.

-Use a metal dust remover and finish off by polishing the surface with Glasurit Fine Polishing Paste 562-1602.
-If the metal particles are deeply etched into the pain surface, sand down the affected areas with P1200 and then polish with Glasurit Fine Polish Paste 562-1602 and finish with any standard deep gloss polish.
+Use any standard metal dust remover and, if necessary, finish off by polishing the surface with Glasurit 562-1602 Fine Polishing Compound.
+If the metal particles are deeply etched into the paint surface, sand down the affected areas with P1200, then polish with Glasurit 562-1602 Fine Polishing Compound and finish with any standard high-gloss polish.